Latest News

 Sherritt International’s Canadian refining operation is under serious scrutiny after the latest round of U.S. Sanctions forced the company's joint venture operations in Cuba to be discontinued.

-Ambatovy's nickel-cobalt operations are being sold to a new owner after they were destroyed by a cyclone that hit Madagascar in February.
+Ambatovy's nickel-cobalt operations are being sold to a new owner after a cyclone knocked them out in February.

-The nickel refineries in Indonesia, another non-Congo cobalt source, are under pressure due to reduced mining quotas, and the difficulty of obtaining?sulphuric acids, which many require for their processing.
+The nickel refineries in Indonesia, another non-Congo cobalt source, are under pressure due to reduced mining quotas, and problems with sourcing the sulphuric acids they need.

-This power is being used to redefine not only the cobalt markets but also the strategic position of the country in the global race for critical minerals.
+This power is being used to redefine the cobalt markets and the strategic position of the country in the global race for critical minerals.

 Andy Home is a columnist at.
 This column is great!
-Check out Open Interest, your new essential source for global financial commentary.
+Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X. Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.

 (source: Reuters)